Ideal transition systems

 We expect that the two containments in \eqref{sym-msv-minors-eq3} are actually both equalities (see Conjectures~\ref{sym-conj3a} and \ref{sym-conj3b}), just as in the ordinary matrix Schubert case.
 However, this cannot be shown by proving the most obvious symmetric reformulation of Theorem~\ref{msv-thm}, since the set \be \{(I(\SymX_w),\SymJ_w) : w \in \SymMat_{n\times n}\}\ee is generally too small to be a transition system (or even a partial transition system), as we have already seen in Example~\ref{22sym-ex}.
 Nevertheless, computations support the following conjecture:

 \begin{conjecture} There exists a transition system containing $ \{(I(\SymX_w),\SymJ_w) : w \in \SymMat_{n\times n}\}$. \end{conjecture}

 As observed in Example~\ref{22sym-ex}, the transition systems realizing Conjecture~\ref{sym-conj} will have to include non-radical ideals of $\KK[\SymMat_{n\times n}]$.
-We expect that these systems will still be finite, however, as the subset \eqref{symf-eq} is itself finite.
-Specifically, we can restrict $w$ in \eqref{symf-eq} to range over all symmetric $n\times n$ partial permutation matrices, since these matrices give rise to all possible rank tables for elements of $\SymMat_{n\times n}$.
-This claim can be deduced (when $\KK$ is an arbitrary field) from \cite[Lem.~3.20]{MP2020}, which shows that the rank table of any matrix coincides with the rank table of some partial permutation matrix, and the latter must be symmetric for its rank table to be symmetric.
+We expect that these systems will still be finite, however.

+One can see that the set $ \{(I(\SymX_w),\SymJ_w) : w \in \SymMat_{n\times n}\}$ is itself finite by noting that the set is unchanged when we restrict $w$ to range over all symmetric $n\times n$ partial permutation matrices, since these matrices give rise to all possible rank tables for elements of $\SymMat_{n\times n}$.
+The latter claim can be deduced (when $\KK$ is an arbitrary field) from \cite[Lem.~3.20]{MP2020}, which shows that the rank table of any matrix coincides with the rank table of some partial permutation matrix, and the latter must be symmetric for its rank table to be symmetric.